National Energy System Model with Focus on Intersectoral System Development

 To achieve the set climate protection goals, the European Commission and the German government have decided to fundamentally restructure the European and German energy system.
 The energy system model analyzes this transformation and its effects:

 How can a cost-optimal transformation of a national or transnational energy system be achieved, considering all energy sources and consumer sectors, while meeting the declared climate targets and ensuring of a secure energy supply?
-The REMod model is ideally suited to answering specific questions on the transformation of national or transnational energy systems due to its adaptable scenario analysis capabilities.
+The REMod model is ideally suited to answering specific questions on the transformation of (trans-)national energy systems due to its adaptable scenario analysis capabilities.
 Through repeated collaboration with federal and state ministries, international research institutions and especially through close exchange with industrial clients, the model has been continuously developed and has been proven to be an effective strategic consulting tool.

 Characteristics of the Model